 Women’s Book Club:

 St. Paul's women's book club meets monthly on the 3rd Thursday of each month to discuss a variety of books, chosen yearly by the membership.
 We have a fun Christmas party and enjoy wine and light snacks as we discuss the books we read.
-Contact Susan Payne with questions.
+Contact Caroline Abbey with questions.

 Foyers Groups bring small groups of parishioners together to share meals and fellowship.
 Groups have autonomy to decide on meeting times and places, and the groups aren't intended to do anything other than give members a chance to connect and get to know each other more deeply.
 Contact Marianne Lawhead or more information here.